drieslab/tilework/README.md

 * **terra**: Spatial data handling and raster operations
 * **checkmate**: Input validation
 * **future.apply**: Parallel processing support
-* **GiottoUtils**: Utility functions (part of Giotto ecosystem)

-# Integration

-GiottoTile is part of the broader Giotto ecosystem for spatial data analysis.
-It provides the foundational tiling capabilities used by other Giotto packages for efficient processing of large-scale spatial datasets.

 # Contributing
 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.